pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab04.md

 The recommended Compute targets for this are [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python) (AKS) for high-scale production deployments, or [Azure Container Instances](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-azure-container-instance) (ACI) for low-scale scenarios.

-We will choose AKS.
+We want to deploy some real-time scoring solutions.
+Machines have to be up-and-running 24/7 and give immediate responses.
+So will choose AKS.
 When the deployment is done with the Python Notebook, you can observe your endpoint and its settings.

 ![Real time endpoint dasboard](media/LAB04-09-Real-time-endpoints.png)